hyuuw/iiot/README.md

 ## Hardware

-Circuit diagram
+Assemble the components according to the diagram.
 ![電路圖](./image/cd.jpg)

-* For USB Type-C TO HX711 (RED line)
+* For ESP32 TO HX711  (RED line)

   。The VCC pin connects to the 3V3 pin.